 Remove the weeds regularly

 Remove any weed or creeping ground cover regularly to avoid competition for nutrients.
+Here's a list of the best weed killers for most gardens.

 Regular weeding also allows good air circulation hence better crop performance.